 Café Rojo is a beautiful place to hang out because everyone who comes here feels the energy of love, especially since the owners make it their business to ensure all visitors feel appreciated and served on time.

-Café Rojo is open from 12 pm to 8 pm every day, and you can view their menu here.
+Café Rojo is open from 12 pm to 8:30 pm Monday to Friday and 10 am to 8:30 on Saturday and Sunday and you can view their menu here.

 - Location: They have a few locations.
 However, we went to the one in Sabana in west San Jose.

 - Price range: $25 to $45 USD for most meat dishes

 - Come here for: Argentinean, Steakhouse, Barbecue, Grill

 El Novillo Alegre offers a relaxed dining atmosphere within a gorgeous building with exotic interior design.
 They exclusively use world-class imported quality meat cuts created to perfection the Argentine way.
 Here, you can savor mature, tender cuts with extraordinary juiciness.